Banani-Rath/azure-devops-server-docs-pr/docs/server/architecture/architecture.md

 Microsoft offers the option of using VSTS, which can host all of the server-side aspects of TFS for you.
 Your source code, work items, build configurations, and team features are all hosted in the cloud.
 From an architectural point of view, this greatly simplifies your use of TFS, as the only aspects of the architecture you need to consider are the client components and their Internet access.

 When using the VSTS, you use a web browser to connect to the service using your Microsoft account.
-You can create team projects, add members to your team, and work as you would with a locally installed TFS, without the overhead of administering the servers.
+You can create projects, add members to your team, and work as you would with a locally installed TFS, without the overhead of administering the servers.
 VSTS hosts your application tier, data tier, and build servers in the cloud.

 <a name="theobjectmodel"></a>